Dante Bichette Jr.

-Alphonse Dante Bichette Jr. (born September 26, 1992) is an American former baseball third baseman and first baseman.
-He was drafted by the New York Yankees in the first round of the 2011 Major League Baseball draft.
+Alphonse Dante Bichette Jr. (born September 26, 1992) is an American-Brazilian former professional baseball third baseman and first baseman.
+He was drafted by the New York Yankees of Major League Baseball (MLB) in the first round of the 2011 MLB draft.

 Early life and career

 Bichette was born in Orlando, Florida, in 1992.
 His father Dante Bichette, is a former Major League Baseball player.
 His brother, Bo, plays for the Toronto Blue Jays.

-Bichette played in the 2005 Little League World Series.
+Bichette played in the 2005 Little League World Series, representing Maitland, Florida.
+One of his teammates was future MLB player Max Moroff, and the team's two assistant coaches were Mike Stanley and Dante Bichette.
 During his senior year at Orangewood Christian High School, he batted .640 with 10 home runs and 40 RBIs in 30 games.

 Professional career

 New York Yankees

 Bichette was drafted 51st overall in the 2011 Major League Baseball draft by the New York Yankees.
 He debuted in the Minor Leagues as part of the Yankees Gulf Coast League team, the GCL Yankees on June 20, 2011.

-Colorado Rockies

-Bichette became a free agent after the 2017 season, and signed a minor league contract with the Colorado Rockies on December 23.
-He was released on March 28, 2018.
+Bichette spent the 2017 season with the Double–A Trenton Thunder, playing in 72 games and hitting .262/.352/.353 with four home runs and 33 RBI.
+He elected free agency following the season on November 6, 2017.